 The ordering unit should coordinate with GBCC and place the order for an Airspace Coordinator through established dispatch channels.
-This position may be ordered as an ASCO or THSP with additional information identified in Special Needs block in ROSS.
+This position may be ordered as an ASCO or THSP with additional information identified in Special Needs block in IROC.

 GBCC will coordinate with the National Airspace Program Manager prior to ordering an Airspace Coordinator.
-See the Interagency Airspace Coordination Guide for further information.
+See the NWCG Standards for Airspace Coordination for further information.